TrickeySolutions/aggregator-demo/README.md

 2. System creates new customer and activity
 3. User completes multi-step quote form
 4. On submission:
-   - Form data is saved
+   - Form data is saved - user is redirected to a results page
-   - Partner quote requests are queued
+   - Users activity profile is asynch sent to AI Generated Partners
-   - User is redirected to results page
+   - Partners process activities requests asynchronously and offer quotes
-   - Partners process quote requests asynchronously
+   - Quote Results are aggregated in real-time as as they arrive
-   - Results update in real-time as quotes arrive
+5. User can compare offers to choose which quote to accept

 ## Technical Implementation